Does lack of sleep cause weight gain?

 How can you prevent sleep deprivation from undermining your resolution to lose weight?
 Focus on getting an appropriate quantity and good quality of sleep.
 Adults require seven to nine hours to feel fully refreshed, so sleep hygiene is essential to ensuring good quality sleep and a healthy lifestyle.

-As you start this new year, remember that a healthier, slimmer you starts with a good night of sleep!
+As you head into Summer months, remember that a healthier, slimmer you starts with a good night of sleep!

 About The Author